redhat-developer/app-services-website/website/docs/intro.md

 ## Overview

-This document provides information about the components, development practices, tools of Red Hat OpenShift Application Services (RHOAS) to be used by developers looking to understand our architecture and extensibility patterns.
+This document provides information about the components, development practices, tools for Application Services (RHOAS) to be used by developers looking to understand our architecture and extensibility patterns.
-The RHOAS tools focus on the developer experience for Red Hat’s Application Services by building a set of tools, SDKs and software patterns that aggregate services and make them consumable by end users and their frameworks of choice.
+The RHOAS tools focus on the developer experience for Application Services by building a set of tools, SDKs and software patterns that aggregate services and make them consumable by end users and their frameworks of choice.

 ## RHOAS Components